Cov-ComSec/Cov-ComSec.github.io/content/posts/osint_social_engineering/index.md

 ---

-This week, I gave an introductory talk on open source intelligence (OSINT) and social engineering.
+This week, I gave an introductory talk on open-source intelligence (OSINT) and social engineering.
 We also delved into the theories of why social engineering can be a successful attack and why humans are vulnerable to it!

 ### Resources
 - [Presentation Slides](SocialEngineering.pdf)

 ## OSINT
-Open Source Intelligence is the art of finding information from publicly available sources.
-This is crucial in pentesting (as the more you know about the company you are hacking – the easier it can become).
+Open-Source Intelligence is the art of finding information from publicly available sources.
+This is crucial in pen testing (as the more you know about the company you are hacking – the easier it can become).

 The main benefit of OSINT is that it is a form of passive reconnaissance (so legal) as all information is already in the public domain.

 {{< admonition warning >}}
-Altough it is legal to access documents in the public domain, you must be wary of stalking rules and people's right to a private life (see the Human Rights Act).
+Although it is legal to access documents in the public domain, you must be wary of stalking rules and people's right to a private life (see the Human Rights Act).
 {{< /admonition >}}

 ### Good Places